ElliotDickman/Maya-Controller-Align/README.md

 # Maya-Controller-Align

-Aligns controller to joint
+Aligns controllers to joints

-Select controller (or controller group) followed by joint to align it to, then run
+Select controllers (or controller groups) followed by joints to align to, then run